acidb/mobiscroll-docs/docs/angular/datepicker/templating.md

 # Templating

+The display of the Date & time picker component can be customized with different [templating](api#templates) functions.

 ## Calendar header template

 The header of the calendar can be fully customized to one's needs with the use of the [`calendarHeaderTemplate`](api#template-calendarHeaderTemplate) option.